mesosphere/marathon-lb/README.md

 # Docker
 Synopsis: `docker run mesosphere/mesos-lb event|poll ...`

+## sse mode
+In SSE mode, the script connects to the marathon events endpoint to get notified about state changes.

 ## event mode
 In event mode, the script registers a http callback in marathon to get notified when state changes.